stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 ## implementing OKRs - starting with the strategy tree

 Best practice is to align your OKRs to the strategy tree:

 ![](/uploads/strategy-tree.PNG)

+\#stratapp allows you the flexibility to hang OKRs off any level in the strategy tree.

-\#stratapp is the #stratapp is the best OKR software app in the world right now, and a key reason for that is how #stratapp brings strategy + OKRs + execution into one digital workspace:#stratapp is the best OKR software app in the world right now, and a key reason for that is how #stratapp brings strategy + OKRs + execution into one digital workspace:
+\#stratapp is the [best OKR software app in the world right now](https://stratappsaas.com/blog/best-OKR-software-app/ "best OKR software app"), and a key reason for that is how #stratapp brings _strategy + OKRs + execution_ into one digital workspace:

 ![](/uploads/strategy-okrs-execution.jpg)

-\#stratapp allows you the flexibility to hang OKRs off any level in the strategy tree.

-Not all execution needs to be done through OKRs, so #stratapp has been designed with this real-world perspective in mind.
+Important to note, not all of the strategy execution needs to be done through OKRs, so #stratapp has been designed with this real-world perspective in mind.
 That is, the 6 elements of collaboration power both the strategy tree and OKRs.
 So you can execute strategy in a way that best suits your business and each scenario.
+You don't have to change your business to suit the software.

 \#stratapp is powered by @org-design, so it works seamlessly for 5 to 500,000 employees.